AN OVERVIEW OF TODAY’S MODERN WHITE PAPER

 - User Manual

 Organize the paper around a series of features and the concrete benefits each feature provides.
 It drills down in to a B2B offering.
+This is more useful for well-established leaders in their market, or at the end of the sales funnel.

 This kind of paper is most useful at two points: